motibytes/The-Gospel-of-Love/TheGospelofLove.md

 Love does not give God to give God.
 Love gives God to give Love.
 Love is the servant of Love, always calling, always asking, Love is the Servant of Love.

+# For Reflection

+"He is not the God of the dead, but of the living."